Taylor Swift Slammed For Charging $500+ For ‘Reputation Tour’ Tickets

 “I paid $150 for my ticket with amazing seats for the ‘1989 Tour’.
 Now for the same seats I have to pay about $500 for the Rep tour….
 D**n,” Taylor fan @swiftieloves tweeted of how Swift’s prices have become significantly more expensive over the past few years.
 “Well it looks like y’all can catch me in the nosebleeds with my binoculars.”

-“WHY THE F*** are Taylor tickets so expensive?” asked @dazedanna after seeing the tour prices for the singer’s upcoming shows in 2018, which will mark her first tour since the ‘1989 Tour’ wrapped in 2015.
+“WHY THE F*** are Taylor tickets so expensive?” asked @dazedanna after seeing the tour prices for the singer’s upcoming shows in 2018, which will mark her first tour since the “1989 Tour” wrapped in 2015.
 “I’d be paying double for worse seats than I had for [the ‘1989 Tour’].”

 Taylor at the rep tour with all the fans who could afford tickets pic.twitter.com/yJLz8r4oMu